trinerye/visual_analytics_2024/assignment_3/readme.md

 |----------------|------------|------|--------|
 |weighted average|0.74        |0.73  |0.73    |

-Nevertheless, the model performs well on the test data with a weighted F1-score of 0.73, suggesting that the model is significantly accurate at predicting the correct image labels.
+Nevertheless, the model performs well on the test data, with a weighted F1-Score of 0.73, suggesting that it is relatively accurate at predicting the correct image labels.

 ### Limitations and future improvements